|Birth: ||Jul. 16, 1891|

 Her grandson, Frank, was fortunate enough to be asked by his dad to move downstairs to live with her when she was in her seventies, keeping her company and making sure nothing happened to her.

-Anna wanted more than anything to become a United States citizen and finally realized that dream after mastering American history, the English language, and passing the citizen test to become a naturalized citizen in the 1940.
+Anna wanted more than anything to become a United States citizen and finally realized that dream after mastering American history, the English language, and passing the citizen test to become a naturalized citizen on September 24, 1940.

 People of Anna's character, self reliance, work ethic, and love of God and family contribute much to humanity and are sorely missed when gone.